-As Easter approaches and spring continues to blossom, it’s the perfect time to highlight a decades-old family recipe of a beautiful and timeless Glazed German Fresh Fruit Flan.
-It’s deliciously light and refreshing with bright citrus, sweet berries, and tropical kiwi.
-The apple jelly glaze creates that beautiful luster.
+Brighten up dad and grad celebrations with this eyepopping Glazed German Fresh Fruit Flan.
+It's deliciously light and refreshing with tangy citrus, sweet berries and tropical kiwi arranged over moist sponge cake.
+And, an apple jelly glaze creates that beautiful luster.

 This is the perfect dessert to showcase the season's beautiful fruit.
 I opted for strawberries, raspberries, blueberries, kiwi and cara cara oranges.
 Blackberries, grapes, pineapple, mango, plums, and peaches would be super delish too.
 The possibilities are endless!

 The cake bakes in a lightly greased tart pan with a removable bottom.
-I like to place the pan on a rimmed baking sheet to ensure any leakage won’t land on the bottom of my oven.?
+I like to place the pan on a rimmed baking sheet to ensure any leakage won't land on the bottom of the oven.

 This design started from the outside edge and worked inward toward the center.
 It's good to have an idea in mind before you start so you're not moving the fruit around after it's been placed.